wire-elements/modal/README.md

 ```

 ## Security
 If you are new to Livewire I recommend to take a look at the [security details](https://laravel-livewire.com/docs/2.x/security).
 In short, it's **very important** to validate all information given Livewire stores this information on the client-side, or in other words, this data can be manipulated.
-Like shown in the examples above, use the `Guard` facade to authorize actions.
+Like shown in the examples above, use the `Gate` facade to authorize actions.

 ## Credits
 - [Philo Hermans](https://github.com/philoNL)